south of the border

 The basic ingredients are:

-(tomato, tomatilla, peach , pineapple, mango or combo of any)
+a base (tomato, tomatilla, peach , pineapple, mango or combo of any)

 accompanying veggies (sweet onion, cucumber, bell pepper, red and yellow pepper, crushed garlic)